 With CFDs based on cryptocurrencies, traders are able to enter the market both with a buy and a sell order.
 You could go long or short at any time, even though you do not own the underlying instrument.

 Second of all, since volatility is one of the main characteristics of cryptocurrencies, trading crypto CFDs will fasten the process and allow you to take advantage of market movements very fast.
 Last, but not least, you are able to use leverage, which means that you are able to potentially increase profitability if you are right, but also increase losses if you are wrong.

 Cons of crypto trading

-Moving further, you should be fully aware that cryptocurrency trading is not perfect, and it has some downfalls which might impact you negatively, if not managed appropriately.
-Since cryptocurrencies carry high volatility, usually brokers will charge you higher spreads, as compared to forex pairs, or indices.
-In order to counteract this flaw, traders usually tend to focus on the most popular tokens like Bitcoin, Ether, or XRP.
+Moving further, you should be fully aware that cryptocurrency trading is not perfect.
+It has some downfalls which might impact you negatively if not managed appropriately.
+Since cryptocurrencies carry high volatility, brokers will usually charge you higher spreads, as compared to forex pairs, or indices.
+To counteract this flaw, traders usually tend to focus on the most popular tokens such as Bitcoin, Ether, or XRP.

 Also, you must understand that you are trading a Contract for Difference which tracks the price of a particular cryptocurrency.
 You do not become the owner, but you are using a tool that enables you to profit from the short-term price movements without having to go through a slow process of using a traditional exchange.

 The third and final negative aspect is related to regulation.
 If we analyze the situation at a global scale, there’s still a sort of regulatory unclarity, with some countries having no regulation at all, and some do.